Project

 The second prototype:

-On the home screen, there is no a dropdown menu.
-User can zoom in/out the interactive map and find out the destination, then clicks “GO”.
-The app navigates users to the nearest stop with the estimated bus arriving time.
+On the home screen, there is no dropdown menu.
+User can zoom in/out of the interactive map and find out the destination, then clicks “GO”.
+The app navigates users to the nearest stop with the estimated bus arrival time.

 The Result:

-The user spend 1’22” to finish the test task on the first prototype option, 54” on the 2nd option.
-She felt comfortable with the first one that because the dropdown menu was easy to use and the information of nearest stop was showed up after the destination selected.
-The problem of the 2nd option was the paper prototype could not perform the functionality of the interactive map.
+The user spent 1’22” to finish the test task on the first prototype option, and 54” on the 2nd option.
+She felt comfortable with the first one because the dropdown menu was easy to use and the information of the nearest stop was showed up after the destination selected.
+The problem with the 2nd option was the paper prototype could not perform the functionality of the interactive map.
 The user could not zoom in/out on the paper map and just jumped to the next step directly.

-The result showed the both options worked.
-The both dropdown menu and interactive map were good features for this product.
+The result showed that both options worked.
+The both dropdown menu and interactive map were good features of this product.
 Finally, the user flow was figured out as below.

 LO-fi